ECB wins watchdog role under cloud over Cyprus deposit levy

 Without a fund or backstop to tackle problem banks wherever they arise, there is little chance of breaking the "doom loop" that can drag banks and governments down together.

-A separate pledge by euro zone leaders to enable the bloc's rescue mechanism to directly recapitalize struggling banks once the ECB has taken on supervision also appears to be unraveling.
+A separate pledge by euro zone leaders to enable the bloc's rescue mechanism to directly recapitalise struggling banks once the ECB has taken on supervision also appears to be unravelling.

 Again, euro zone paymaster Germany is worried it could be forced to foot the bill for struggling banks across the region.